quarylabs/sqruff/README.md

   </a>
 </p>

-SQRUFF is an innovative SQL linter and formatter for modern development environments, written in Rust.
+`sqruff` is a SQL linter and formatter written in Rust.
 Key features include:

 - **Linting:** Advanced, customizable SQL linting capabilities to ensure query quality.
 - **Formatting:** Automated, configurable formatting for SQL code consistency.
+- **Speed:** Fast and efficient, with minimal overhead.
-- **Portability:** Designed to be easily integrated into various development workflows.
+- **Portability:** Designed to be easily integrated into various development workflows like a website.

+Try it out in the [playground](https://playground.quary.dev)!

 ## Dialects Supported